Skip to Content

 It’s the largest documentary festival in North America, and the ultimate event for doc lovers!

-They’re also celebrating their 30th year this year, which is really awesome!
+They’re also celebrating their 31st year this year!

 Best things to do in Toronto during Spring: